polterguy/magic-menu/help-files/Magic Menu/04 - API II.md

 ```

 **Notice**, the text widget's content will be clipped, and you'll have to hover your mouse above the
 _"info tooltip widget"_ to see the whole sentence, if you supply a very long piece of text.
-This is chosen
+This is by design
 to avoid having the menu fill more than its available space in your browser window.

 **Hint**, you can use **[magic-menu.get-text]** to retrieve the text currently displayed.